Guidelines for Candidates Working with Legal Recruiters

 - Make sure that whomever you work with is prepared to put your interest ahead of his or her own.
 Don't be afraid to test your recruiter's objectivity.
 Ask them to share with you their strengths and weaknesses with regard to assisting with your candidacy.

 - Make it a priority to work with a recruiter who is accessible and responsive to your needs.
 Career decisions are important.
-Your calls deserve to be returned.
-Your email inquiries are worthy of a timely response.
+Your calls, emails, or texts deserve a prompt response.

 - Please be completely candid and forthcoming with your recruiter.
 Expect the same of him or her in return.
 If you are working with more than one recruiter or have conducted your own, independent search, let each recruiter know.